Prompsit/promut/README.md

 ## Features

-ProMut provides the following features:
+ProMut preserves former MutNMT features and adds new ones:

-* Upload and manage corpora
+* Upload and manage datasets
-    * Upload corpora in text, TMX or TSV format
+    * Upload datasets in text, TMX or TSV format
+    * NEW - Upload datasets from the OPUS dataset repository
-    * Tag corpora depending on domain
+    * Tag datasets depending on domain
-    * Share corpora with other users
+    * Share datasets with other users
 * Train and manage engines
-    * Select corpora or a subset of those corpora and train a Transformer model
+    * Select datasets or a subset of those datasets and train a Transformer model
+    * NEW - Use MarianNMT instead of JoeyNMT as the core MT framework
     * Track progress of the training process with data tables and charts
-    * Stop, resume or restart training at anytime
+    * Stop and resume training at anytime
+    * NEW - Continue training engines with new data
+    * Manage, share and download engines
+    * Inspect engines training log
+    * NEW - Upload Engines from OPUS-MT
 * Translate text and documents
     * Select an already trained engine to translate text or documents (HTML, TMX, PDF and Office formats supported)
 * Inspect an engine
     * Explore details on tokenization, candidate selection and pre-processed output
+    * NEW - Know how to reuse engines in OPUS-CAT
 * Evaluate translations
     * Upload parallel translation files to evaluate them using BLEU, chrF3, TER and TTR metrics
+    * NEW Add COMET as a new metric

 ## Requisites